Scientists Discover The Secret Weapon Of Stomach Viruses

 "It helps us understand mechanisms of norovirus and rotavirus transmission better," says Atmar, who was not affiliated with this study.
 "Such understanding may help us design strategies and interventions to interrupt transmission."

-Further research, he says, will likely dive deeper into how these clusters are transmitted and how they operate within the body.
+Further research, he says, will very likely dive deeper into how these clusters are transmitted and how they operate within the body.
 "Can antivirals be developed that prevent the formation of these 'packets'?" he asks.

 Stomach bugs affect millions of people every year.
 From cruise ships to the Olympics, outbreaks of norovirus and rotavirus can cause serious and difficult-to-treat stomach illnesses.